 - Big Stone County All-Hazard Mitigation Plan – 2015

-- Lac qui Parle County All-Hazard Mitigation Plan – 2011 (in-progress)
+- Lac qui Parle County All-Hazard Mitigation Plan – 2019 (“In process pending FEMA review”)

 For more information on Hazard Mitigation Planning, contact Kirk Bustrom at 320-289-1981 ext.
 111.